-Emotional intelligence is the 'capacity for recognizing our own feelings and those of others, motivating ourselves, and managing emotions well, in ourselves and in our relationships.'
-Thus, emotional intelligence has two major components - personal competence and social competence.
+Emotional intelligence is the capacity for recognizing our own feelings and those of others, motivating ourselves, and managing emotions well, in ourselves and in our relationships.'

+Thus,

-Personal competence refers to awareness of the self and management of the self.
+88% MATCHING BLOCK 32/69 SA ethicss.docx (D108341219) emotional in competence - persona al competence and social competence.
+Personal refers to awareness of the self and management of the self.
 Awareness of the self relates to knowledge of one's feelings, emotions, etc. Management of the self relates to being able to adapt to changing situations.
 Social competence includes social awareness, i.e. the capacity to understand the feelings of others, and the management of relationships, i.e. the ability to work effectively with others.
-Components of EI.

-Components of Emotional Intelligence

-The two components of emotional intelligence - personal competence and social competence are explained here:

-- 1. Personal Competence - Awareness of the Self (identification)

-Awareness of emotions and awareness of the impact of emotions.
-Selfassessment: awareness of own strengths and weaknesses.
-Self-confidence

-• Management of the Self (regulation)

-Self-control Adaptability to changing situations Reliability, Truthfulness, and Dependability Meticulousness Orientation toward achievement and growth Optimism, Willingness to take the initiative.
+Components of El.
+Components of the Self (identification) Awareness of emotions and awareness of the impact of emotions.
+Self- assessment: awareness of own strengths and weaknesses.
+Self-confidence • Management of the Self (regulation) Self-control Adaptability to changing situations Reliability, Truthfulness, and Dependability Meticulousness Orientation toward achievement and growth Optimism, Willingness to take the initiative.

+50% MATCHING BLOCK 34/69 SA ethicss.docx (D108341219) I Intelligence The two components of emo e are explained here: 1.
+Personal Competen intelligence - personal competence and social wareness
-2. Social Competence

-• Social Awareness (identification)

-Appreciation of the strengths and weaknesses of others (Empathy).
+Unit 26: Emotional Intelligence in Management 7 2.
+Social Competence • Social Awareness (identification) Appreciation of the strengths and weaknesses of others (Empathy).
 Awareness about the organization.
-Orientation toward service.

-• Management of Relationships (regulation)

-Conflict management skills influence communication skills catalyst for change relationships building skills Ability to work in teams helping others improve leadership skills.
+Orientation toward service. • Management of Relationships (regulation) Conflict management skills influence communication skills catalyst for change relationships building skills Ability to work in teams helping others improve leadership skills.
+Check Your Progress - 27.

+100% MATCHING BLOCK 35/69 SA adding part review Copy filter one CHK.docx (D29030109)

-- 7. The capacity for 'recognizing our own feelings and those of others, for motivating ourselves, and for managing emotions well in ourselves and in our relationships' is known as .
+The capacity for 'recognizing our own feelings and those of others, for motivating ourselves, and for managing emotions well in ourselves and in our relationships'

-- a.
-Intelligence

-- b.
-Intelligence quotient

-- c.
-Emotional intelligence

-- d.
-Emotional quotient

-- e.
-Emotional management

-26.6 Analyzing the Impact of Emotions at the Workplace

-Emotions pervade all levels of the organization and they play an important role in organizational excellence.
+is known as . a.
+Intelligence b.
+Intelligence quotient c.
+Emotional intelligence d.
+Emotional quotient e.
+Emotional management 26.6 Analyzing the Impact of Emotions at the Workplace Emotions pervade all levels of the organization and they play an important role in organizational excellence.
 Emotions commonly found in organizations can be classified into positive and negative emotions.
 Both kinds of emotions influence the behavior of employees and also the organizational culture.
-Emotions also differ among individuals based on racial characteristics, gender, etc.

-26.6.1 Negative Emotions at Workplace

-Emotions that are unhelpful to the attainment of organizational objectives are negative emotions.
+Emotions also differ among individuals based on racial characteristics, gender, etc. 26.6.1 Negative Emotions at Workplace Emotions that are unhelpful to the attainment of organizational objectives are negative emotions.
 Such emotions are unavoidable in organizations.
 Managers have to identify the causes and results of negative emotions that exist at the workplace.
 The roots of many problems that occur in organizations like absenteeism, high employee turnover, and decrease in productivity can be traced to negative emotions at the workplace.
 Negative emotions, if left unchecked, could cause serious problems to the organization so they have to be sorted out before they become toxic.
 Toxic emotion is the pain that causes people to lose their self-esteem and disengage themselves from work.

-Some indicators of negative emotions at the workplace are given here.

-- Inadequate team effort - Poor working conditions
+Some indicators of negative emotions at the workplace are given here. • Inadequate team effort • Poor working conditions